Spin-Orbit Coupling Induced Back-action Cooling in Cavity-Optomechanics with a Bose-Einstein Condensate: DYNAMIC STRUCTURE FACTOR

-The phenomenon of DSF ($S_D(k,\omega)$) has a significant importance to determine the density fluctuations, depending upon the inter-particle correlations and time evolution, and their influences on many-body systems.
-The DSF is usually computed through the Fourier transform of spatial or temporal density-density auto-correlation.
-In our case, we are utilizing auto-correlation of quantum fluctuation operators in Fourier domain to analyze low-temperature dynamics of the system.
-Therefore, we compute DSF by manipulating dynamical fluctuation operators.
-Here we analyze DSF, at one particular wave-vector $k$, by computing the light leaking-out of the cavity which reveals the information about Fourier domain auto-correlations of multiple degrees of freedom related to system.
-The output field also describes the evolution of intra-cavity quasi-particle excitations from atomic-mode through intra-cavity synthetic gauge field.
-The resultant DSF of the system, as a function of intra-cavity wave-vector $k$ and frequency $\omega$, can be related to spectral density of out-going mode as \cite{Landig2015},

-where $n_s$ is the steady-state photon number of intra-cavity optical field and $S_{out}(P,\omega)$ is DNS of out-going optical mode containing information about spectral densities corresponding to fluctuation operators of atomic dressed-states $S_{\uparrow,\downarrow}(\omega,\Delta)$ and mechanical-mode $S_m(\omega,\Delta)$ (see methods).
-The frequency $\omega$ is referred to the shifted frequency of external input field after interacting with system which cause inelastic scattering of photons.
+We analyze dynamic structure factor by computing Fourier domain auto-correlations of light leaking-out of the cavity.
+The resultant dynamic structure factor is given as \cite{Landig2015}, $S_{D}(k,\omega)=\frac{4(\kappa^2+\Delta^2)}{N\eta^2}(\frac{1}{2\pi}S_{out}(P,\omega)+n_s^2\delta(\omega)),$ where $n_s$ is the steady-state photon number and $S_{out}(P,\omega)$ is DNS of out-going optical mode (see Appendix \ref{ap4}).
+The frequency $\omega$ is referred to the shifted frequency of input field after interacting with the system which causes inelastic photon scattering.